-This rule change request from Environmental Justice Australia and the Institute for Energy Economics and Financial Analysis seeks to remove an exemption in the National Gas Rules that applies to the Northern Gas Pipeline (NGP) from application of the framework for arbitration and information disclosure for non-scheme pipelines (Part 23).
+This rule change request from Environmental Justice Australia and the Institute for Energy Economics and Financial Analysis sought to revoke a derogation in the National Gas Rules which exempts the Northern Gas Pipeline (NGP) from application of the framework for arbitration and information disclosure for non-scheme pipelines (Part 23).
 The NGP is owned and operated by Jemena.

-As part of recent reforms to regulation of the gas market, a framework for arbitration and information disclosure was introduced for non-scheme pipelines.
-The framework came into effect with the introduction of Part 23 of the National Gas Rules on 1 August 2017.
-The framework sits alongside the regulatory arrangements for scheme pipelines that are contained in Parts 8 to 12 of the NGR.
+As part of the recent reforms to regulation of the gas market, a framework for arbitration and information disclosure was introduced for non-scheme pipelines.
+The framework came into effect with the introduction of Part 23 of the NGR on 1 August 2017.
+These initial rules made by the South Australian Minister to give effect to the framework included derogation for the NGP.